peter aeberli

 A selection of Arbitrations on which Peter Aeberli has been appointed within the last few years include:

-• LCIA appointment (sole arbitrator UNCITRAL rules): English Consultant; Civil law country local authority, about €200k
+• LCIA appointment (sole arbitrator UNCITRAL rules): English Consultant; Civil law

-• LCIA appointment (wing arbitrator LCIA rules): Caribbean developers and contractors, multi-party dispute: Principally declaratory
+• LCIA appointment (wing arbitrator LCIA rules): Caribbean developers and contractors, multi-party dispute: Principally declaratory.

-• LCIA appointment (presiding arbitrator LCIA rules): Chinese supplier/developer, English distributor
+• LCIA appointment (presiding arbitrator LCIA rules): Chinese supplier/developer, English distributor.

-• LCIA appointment (sole arbitrator UNCITRAL rules); Gibraltar and UK commercial parties
+• LCIA appointment (sole arbitrator UNCITRAL rules); Gibraltar and UK commercial parties.

 • ICC appointment (party nominated arbitrator).
-Construction of Hospitals in Africa, about £25 million in dispute
+Construction of Hospitals in Africa, about £25 million in dispute.

 • ICC appointment (sole arbitrator): English motor dealer, Italian organiser of sporting activities, about €120k